jam-computing/tree-lights/README.md

 ## Python libraries

 + Opencv - To pinpoint the tree lights
-+ Neopixel - To manipulate the tree lights
++ Adafriut - Neopixel - To manipulate the tree lights

 ## Algorithm